dfbro/Chevstrap/README.md

 A: No, it shouldn't.
 Chevstrap doesn't interact with the Roblox client

-#### Q: Can you add Discord Rich Presence
+#### Q: Can you add Discord Rich Presence?

-A: It was planned from the beginning, but was canceled for safety reasons.
+A: It was planned from the beginning, but was canceled for safety reasons

+#### Q: Where to join discocrd server?
+A: Here's [Discord Server](https://discord.gg/rWkJ6Uh46U), but it may expired